• About

 The Gönnersdorf site, already famous for its extensive array of prehistoric art, contains 406 decorated slabs, or plaquettes, which have been studied for decades.
 Among these plaquettes are hundreds of engraved images of animals vital to Ice Age hunter-gatherers, including reindeer, wild horses, woolly rhinos, and mammoths, as well as highly stylized female figures that have made the site world-renowned.
 Until now, these artistic depictions had not included scenes related to fishing practices.

-However, with the help of Reflectance Transformation Imaging (RTI), a method that enhances fine surface details, researchers were able to uncover previously unnoticed images of fish surrounded by grid-like patterns on eight of the schist slabs.
-Dr. Monica Spicker, lead author of the study and a researcher at Monrepos, noted, “The central location of the fish, within grid lines which clearly overlay them and exceed them in size, strongly suggests that the grids represent a form of container—a net or trap—into which the fish have become enmeshed.”
+However, with the help of Reflectance Transformation Imaging (RTI), a technique that enhances fine surface details, researchers uncovered previously unnoticed images of fish surrounded by grid-like patterns on eight of the schist slabs.
+According to the team, the central positioning of the fish—within grid lines that clearly overlay them and extend beyond their outlines—strongly suggests that the grids represent a form of container, such as a net or trap, in which the fish have become enmeshed.

 The deliberate layering of the grid lines over the fish motifs implies a purposeful artistic design that may represent the process or concept of fishing, rather than simply depicting individual fish.